JayrajShah/WebScraper-using-ServiceWorkers-and-CRA/README.md

 # A Scraper With Service Workers

 Scraper will scrape a site even if your browser is closed!!<br>
-Scraping Logid is not added for now.
+Scraping Logic is not added for now.
 This SW just continuously logs some statements.
 These statements are logged even after you close the window.

 ## Wanna try this project in your Local Machine?